MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 **Why don't I see the new Microsoft 365 solution catalog yet?**

 First, make sure that you have the appropriate [licenses and permissions](../security/office-365-security/microsoft-security-and-compliance.md#required-licenses-and-permissions).
-Then, sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com) as a global administrator or compliance administrator.
-If you don't see the new solution catalog in the left navigation pane yet, you'll have it soon.
+Then, sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com) as a global administrator, compliance administrator, or compliance data administrator.
+If you still don't see the new solution catalog in the left navigation pane yet, you'll have it soon.

 **Some of the compliance features listed on the solution catalog page aren't available in the Microsoft 365 compliance center.
 What do I do?**

 We're still adding functionality to the Microsoft 365 compliance center and the solution catalog.
 If you can't find a specific solution in the navigation area, it will be accessible when the solution is available in your subscription.

+If you are looking for an existing compliance solution and it’s not available in the Microsoft 365 compliance center yet, you can always access solutions in the existing Office 365 security and compliance center by going to [https://protection.office.com](https://protection.office.com).
+Alternatively, you can click on the **More resources** tab in the left navigation of the Microsoft 365 compliance center and select the Office 365 security and compliance center card.

 ## Next steps